 3.2 We may disclose your personal data to our insurers and/or professional advisers insofar as reasonably necessary for the purposes of obtaining or maintaining insurance coverage, managing risks, obtaining professional advice, or the establishment, exercise or defense of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.

-3.3 We may disclose your personal data where such disclosure is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.
+3.3 We may disclose your personal data where such disclosure is necessary for compliance with a legal obligation to which we are subject, such as lawful requests by public authorities, including to meet national security or law enforcement requirements, or in order to protect your vital interests or the vital interests of another natural person.
 We may also disclose your personal data where such disclosure is necessary for the establishment, exercise or defense of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.

 4.2 We use this information to help us to analyze the use and performance of our website and services, including user behavior on the site, demographic information of visitors and to improve our product and services.